Brandy Norwood: I-405 collision

 On December 30, 2006, while driving on the 405 Freeway in Los Angeles, Norwood struck a Toyota driven by 38-year-old Awatef Aboudihaj, who later died from her injuries at the L.A.
 Providence Holy Cross Medical Center.
 Law enforcement officials later reported that Norwood was driving her car at 65 mph and did not notice that vehicles ahead of her had slowed considerably.
 Her vehicle then collided with the rear of Aboudihaj's, causing the Toyota to strike another vehicle before sliding sideways and impacting the center divider.
 As the Toyota came to a stop, it was hit by yet another vehicle.
-However, a source in the California Highway Patrol later reported that Aboudihaj actually struck the car in front of her and then slammed on her brakes before Norwood made contact.
+A source in the California Highway Patrol later reported that Aboudihaj actually struck the car in front of her and then slammed on her brakes before Norwood made contact.
 The sudden stop caused Norwood to hit Aboudihaj's car.
 As confirmed, toxicology reports showed that Aboudihaj had "slight traces" of marijuana in her system at the time of the crash.

 Norwood was not arrested.
-Nevertheless, there have been multiple lawsuits filed against Norwood, all of which were ultimately settled out of court by her attorney Ed McPherson.
+There were multiple lawsuits filed against Norwood, all of which were ultimately settled out of court by her attorney Ed McPherson.
 Aboudihaj's parents filed a $50 million wrongful death lawsuit against Norwood.
 Initially set to go to trial in April 2009, the lawsuit was eventually cancelled as Norwood had settled out of court with Aboudihaj's parents.
 Aboudihaj's husband also filed a lawsuit against Norwood, suing her for an undisclosed amount of financial relief to cover medical and funeral expenses, as well as legal costs and other damages.
-He rejected his part of a $1.2 million settlement offer in February 2009, but did settle in November of that year.
-The couple's two children received $300,000 each, while two other drivers who were involved settled with Norwood for undisclosed amounts.
+In February 2009, he rejected his part of a $1.2 million settlement offer, but settled in November.

+The couple's two children received $300,000 each.
+Two other drivers who were involved settled with Norwood for undisclosed amounts.
 In May 2009, Norwood stated, "The whole experience did completely change my life, and I can say that I think I'm a better person from it.
 You know, I still don't understand all of it and why all of it happened, but I definitely have a heart, and my heart goes out to everyone involved.
 I pray about it every single day, and that's all I can really say on the subject."